-Unpacking the meaning of teaching students to do science Salih Yousef Faraj, Technion - Israel Institute of Technology Amos Cohn, Oranim, Academic College of Education & Haifa University, and 'Archimedes Fulcrum' -Academy of Teachers Researchers in physics, ACHERET Center Shulamit Kapon, Technion - Israel Institute of Technology
+Unpacking the meaning of teaching students to do science Salih Yousef Faraj, Technion - Israel Institute of Technology Amos Cohn, Oranim, Academic College of Education & Haifa University, and 'Archimedes Fulcrum' - Academy of Teachers Researchers in physics, ACHERET Center Shulamit Kapon, Technion - Israel Institute of Technology

 Recent position papers and policies in science teaching emphasize the importance of teaching scientific practices rather than focusing solely on scientific content.
 This study examines a unique community of physics teachers whose aim is to nurture the incorporation of authentic physics research experiences at the secondary school level.
 Located in a school, and associated with several schools, serving students from diverse cultural and ethnic backgrounds, the community trains and supports high school physics teachers to become research mentors, and mentor their students in long term (1-2 years) open inquiry projects that are carried out in the school.
 The goal of the current study was to examine the educational goals of doing research with high school physics students, as perceived by the staff and meta-mentors who constitute the core of the community.
 An overarching educational goal of teaching students to do science emerged from the interviews.
 The analysis highlights its different features, and how they are realized by the leading teacher-research-mentors in the community (N=12).
-The findings suggest that the leading teacher-research-mentors of authentic scientific practices in the science education literature.
+The findings suggest that the leading teacher-research-mentors in the community are able to unpack and articulate ways of doing science with students that exceeds the descriptions of authentic scientific practices in the science education literature.

-TABLE #6 Teacher Planning with Authentic Data: How do Secondary Science Teachers Integrate Analyzing and Interpreting Data?
-Karen Woodruff, Montclair State University Amanda M. Gunning, Mercy College Meghan E. Marrero, Mercy College
+Teacher Planning with Authentic Data: How do Secondary Science Teachers Integrate Analyzing and Interpreting Data?

+Karen Woodruff, Montclair State University

+Amanda M. Gunning, Mercy College

+Meghan E. Marrero, Mercy College